 - Graduate Average Hourly Wage at Placement

 - JTM Average Hourly Wage

-- Graduate 6-Month Average Weekly Earnings
+- Graduate and Former Enrollee Average Earnings in Quarter 2

-- Graduate 12-Month Average Weekly Earnings
+- Graduate Average Earnings in Quarter 4

-Center-level model-based goals for CTT measures can be found in Appendix 501 Introduction, Attachment 10: PY 2014 CTT Center Level Model-Based Goals.
+Center-level model-based goals for CTT measures can be found in Appendix 501 Introduction, Attachment 11: PY 2016 CTT Center Level Model-Based Goals.

-F. Weights.
+Weights.
 A weight is assigned to each measure to reflect: 1) areas of emphasis in CTT programs' accountability for achieving positive student outcomes; 2) the importance attached to each measure; and 3) the number of students in the pool for each measure.